michaelrutherford/solus-scripts/README.md

 # solus-scripts
-A collection of scripts to use on the Solus operating system.
+A collection of scripts to use in the Solus operating system.